-We thought it might help if we answered a few of the most frequently asked questions about assisted living on our Indiana Senior Living Resources Blog this week.
+We thought it might help if we answered a few of the most frequently asked questions about assisted living on our blog this week.

 Q: If my father needs help with his showers and grooming, can he live in an assisted living community or does he need a nursing home?

 A: Personal care is considered to be one of the activities of daily living (ADL).
 Many residents of an assisted living community require daily help with bathing, dressing and grooming.
 Your father would be able to get the help he needs in an assisted living community.